firebrandhq/silverstripe-hail/README.md

 4. Copy the Callback URL
 5. Back to the Hail Developer Settings, Click "Add new" in the redirect URI section and paste the Callback URL
 6. You are now ready to authorize your Hail application, go back to the SilverStripe Admin settings and click the "Authorise Silverstripe to Access Hail" button.
-7. After the authorization process is complete, you will be able to select the Hail Organisation you want to fetch content from in the Admin Settings of silverstripe.
+7. After the authorization process is complete, you will be able to select the Hail Organisation(s) you want to fetch content from in the Admin Settings of silverstripe.
 8. (Optional) You can globally exclude content with specific Public or Private tags in the Admin Settings of Silverstripe
-9. Save your Admin Settings once you have selected a Hail Organisation
+9. Save your Admin Settings

+You can now either wait for your cron job to fetch the content or force a full fetch from the Hail menu in SilverSripe CMS using the Fetch button (top left in the page).

 ## Upgrade from older versions